 The undefeated Barrera is taking on veteran Jeff Lacy (27-5, 18 KOs) for eight rounds of action in the light heavyweight division.
 Barrera had a stellar 2014 with four wins and three knockouts.
 In his last fight on the Kovalev-Hopkins undercard, he stopped Rowland Bryant in the fourth round.
 Lacy also defeated his last opponent, Timothy Hall, Jr. (continue reading…)

-Now available in more than 30 countries, Fight Network is a 24/7 television channel dedicated to complete coverage of combat sports.
-It airs programs focused on the entire scope of the combat sports genre, including mixed martial arts, boxing, kickboxing, professional wrestling, traditional martial arts, fight news and analysis, as well as fight-themed drama, reality series, documentaries and feature films.
-Fight Network’s dynamic programming lineup includes live events from around the world, extensive news coverage and expert analysis. (continue reading…)
+Fight Network is a 24/7 television channel dedicated to complete coverage of combat sports.
+It airs programs focused on the entire scope of the combat sports genre, including live fights and up-to-the-minute news and analysis for boxing, mixed martial arts, kickboxing, professional wrestling, traditional martial arts, fight news, as well as fight-themed drama series, documentaries and feature films.

 Monday, Jan.
 26